• State Regulations in Arizona

 License Plate Refunds for Vehicle Sellers

 Private vehicle sellers may be eligible to receive refunds on fees associated with the license plates of the vehicle they sell because license plates belong to people, not vehicles.
-To see if you qualify for reimbursement, you can utilize the online EZ Plate Refund system.
+To see if you qualify for reimbursement, you can utilize the online Plate Refund tool.

 Find more details about buying and selling vehicles at the MVD's information page.